If you’re concerned about the indoor air quality in your San Antonio home, HEPA filters are a easy approach to purify the air your household breathes.

 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were originally made to defend scientists against radiation as they created the atomic bomb during World War II.
+HEPA furnace filters were originally made to defend scientists against radiation as they created the atomic bomb during World War II.
 These fiberglass filters have fine mesh that captures the majority of substances.
 Today, these filters are typically seen in medical facilities, science labs and even houses.

 If you tried to have a HEPA filter in your furnace, you’d potentially have trouble receiving enough air from your vents.
 This is since your furnace’s blower motor isn’t engineered to work with such a dense filter.